0-gb/Dockerize/README.md

 ## Example

 There is a sample in the DokerizerSample folder.
 Which is ran by running the ```main.py``` python code, specifying the DokerizerSample folder as the used folder, and specifying an arbitrary solution name.
 After running, there Dockerfile will be appropriately updated.
-The Docker is then built and ran by running "the build_and_run.cmd".
+The Docker is then built and ran by running the "build_and_run.cmd".
 If everything worked correctly the cmd should print ```[0 1 2 3 4]```.